 In Setup Required Settings Communication > Connections A connection must be created on the Print Client port with its Assignment set to Continuous Output.
-To be able to receive simple C, T, P, Z commands from the Remote terminal, create a second connection on the Print Client port with its Assignment set to CTPZ Input.
+To be able to receive simple C, T, P, Z commands from the Remote terminal, create a second connection on the Print Client port with its Assignment set to CTPZ Input .
 Communication > Network > Print Client Set the Server IP Address parameter so it corresponds to the IP Address of the remote device.
 Communication > Network > Print Client Set the Server TCP parameter so that it corresponds to the listening port of the remote device.

 4.6.4.
-Configuration Using Wi-Fi Communication
+Configuration Using WiFi Communication

-Remote terminal configuration using Wi-Fi involves four distinct setup processes:
+Remote terminal configuration using WiFi involves four distinct setup processes:

-- Physical connection of the Primary terminal to a network - Connection of Remote terminal to a network access point - Configuration of the Remote terminal - Configuration of the Primary terminal - When using the Wi-Fi port for remote display operation, the remote terminal must be configured first, and then the primary terminal can be configured.
-If the remote terminal is not configured first, erratic behavior (such as taring and zeroing) may occur on the primary terminal. - For Wi-Fi access to the IND570, the access point must have 802.11D disabled, and either 2.4 or 5.0 GHz selected.
+- Physical connection of the Primary terminal to a network - Connection of Remote terminal to a network access point - Configuration of the Remote terminal - Configuration of the Primary terminal - When using the WiFi port for remote display operation, the remote terminal must be configured first, and then the primary terminal can be configured.
+If the remote terminal is not configured first, erratic behavior (such as taring and zeroing) may occur on the primary terminal.